 The digital skills gap challenge can be addressed from several fronts:

 - Provide individual self-directed learning platforms

-So, Singapore governments are applying ICT training on the early stage by which the personality has already been formed.
+So, the Singapore government is applying ICT training in the early stage by which the personality has already been formed.
 Acknowledging the fact that there are not many Singaporean mid-career/ late-career technology experts or architects, for they all wanted to become managers.
 So the transformation needs to be more from the foundation years in primary schools, where governments need to encourage curiosity, inquisitiveness, and innovation other than chasing uniformity, consistency, and a cookie-cutter approach.